 Alan has served on and chaired many committees across a wide variety of topics and issues, including having served as a local parish council secretary.
 His part-time involvement includes membership of a number of voluntary bodies including ‘Rise Phoenix’ (a charitable organization dealing with children in war-torn regions of the world) and a charity dealing with AIDS/HIV/Malaria in developing countries.

 James Alan Bell (Parent Trustee, appointed 16 May 2018)

-Hazel is the Trust’s Company Secretary.
+Hazel is the Trust’s Company Secretary and Chief Operating Officer.
 Educated at Gonville & Caius College, University of Cambridge, Hazel spent over three years working at the forefront of academy conversion, at one of the top law firms in the sector.
 Her background means that she has an in-depth knowledge of the obligations that the Trust faces as an academy, a charitable trust, a company and an educational provider.
 Prior to her legal role in the academy sector, Hazel gained experience in business development and turnaround, having worked in a leading UK bank where she managed a portfolio of commercial clients in financial distress.
 Hazel was a director of the Trust for six months, until she stepped down from the Strategic Board to accept her role as the Trust’s Chief Operating Officer.

 In the past 12 months the following Trustees have resigned from the Strategic Board: